mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ## Success - Looking Inward

 This catalyst in turn inspires the production of this book, and the arc is complete.
-Through her autobiographical manga, Nagato finally achieves actualization through self-acceptance.
+Through her autobiographical manga, Nagata finally achieves actualization through self-acceptance.

 Yes, this is inextricably tied to the manga's success and the subsequent audience filling her need for connection, but she achieved similar external validation during her debut to no avail.